-The High-Five Cancer Survivor’s Clinic at Cleveland Clinic Children's is a long-term follow-up clinic for children and adults who have reached the point of five years from a diagnosis of cancer and who have been off therapy for at least two years.
+The High-Five Cancer Survivor’s Clinic at Cleveland Clinic Children's is a long-term follow-up clinic for children and adults who have reached the point of five years from a diagnosis of pediatric cancer and who have been off therapy for at least three years.

 Working together, hand in hand, our specially trained physicians, nurses and providers care for our childhood cancer survivor patients.
 We work with an interdisciplinary team across specialties to provide individualized care tailored specifically for our survivors.
 In addition, we work with our patients' primary care physicians to make them aware of issues that may need close monitoring.

 The High-Five Cancer Survivor’s Clinic team also counsels childhood cancer patients who are in the process of undergoing cancer therapy, as well as their families, to educate them about late effects and the importance of post-therapy follow-up care.
 In addition, we also work with those who have been treated for non-cancer diseases with chemotherapy, radiation therapy or stem cell transplant.

 We help ensure survivor success by identifying and managing late effects in survivors.
 The professionals within the clinic help patients move forward confidently with their lives, armed with the information they need to preserve their health.

 Late effects can be a result of surgery, chemotherapy, radiation and blood and marrow or stem cell transplants.
 The effects vary depending upon the type of cancer or noncancerous disease, the course of treatment and quite possibly the age of the child during treatment, among other things.
 Some examples of late effects are:

 - Heart damage, including premature coronary artery disease